jacebryan/Sample_Repo/README.md

 Thanks to the following individuals in the Github community who helped shape the README.md:

 * <a href="https://gist.github.com/jxson" target="_blank">@jxson</a> for the <a href="https://gist.github.com/jxson/1784669" target="_blank"> readme </a> example
+* <a href="https://github.com/SFDO-Community/Interactions-for-Student-Recruitment" target="_blank">@interactionsforstudentrecruitment </a> for the <a href="https://github.com/SFDO-Community/Interactions-for-Student-Recruitment/blob/master/README.md" target="_blank"> readme </a> example
 * <a href="https://github.com/potch" target="_blank">@potch</a> for the <a href="https://github.com/potch/unmaintained.tech"> No Maintenance Intended </a> example
 * <a href="https://guides.github.com/" target="_blank">Github Guides</a>
     * <a href="https://guides.github.com/introduction/getting-your-project-on-github/" target="_blank">Getting your project on Github</a>